 There have been no significant changes in the nature of these activities during the financial year.
-However, the Company ceased to have trading activity since May 2018.
+The Company ceased to have trading activity since May 2018 and is dormant.

 Holding company

 The Company is a subsidiary of "Century Plyboards (India) Ltd.", a listed company incorporated in the Republic of India, which is also the ultimate holding company.